Frequently Asked Questions

-When you are facing a challenging decision regarding a personal estate, we can help take the stress out of it for you.
-You may be the executor of an estate or you may have made a decision to simplify your life by downsizing or moving to a retirement community.
+When you face a challenging decision regarding your personal property, we can help take the stress out of it for you.
+You may be downsizing into a retirement community, moving across the country or the executor of an estate.
 No matter the circumstances, the big question is “what will you do with all your personal property?”
-In many instances, the executor of the estate has their own property and does not need more possessions.
-Or you may have some valuable items and you don’t have the time, energy or know-how to exchange for a fair price.
+In many instances, the heirs of the estate have their own property and do not need more.
+You may have some valuable items and you don’t have the time, energy or know-how to exchange them for a fair market price.

 Here are some tips on how to have a successful tag sale/estate sale.

 If you are moving, a sketch, photos and some measurements of your new place will be helpful in deciding how much space you’ll have to fill.
 You can then determine what to keep from your current estate and what you need to sell or liquidate.
 If the contents of an estate need to be fully sold, first allow the heirs to select the most sentimental objects and antiques or valuables.
 These items will not be listed in any advertising or marketing materials.

 - Don’t donate or weed out items before the sale

 The most successful Estate Sales contain a mix of antiques, furniture, collectibles and household odds and ends, everything from high end to low end.
 Things such as kitchenware, linens, and tools can be hot sellers.
 Items that don’t sell can be donated after the sale.
 Most agents will handle this for you and give you a receipt for the Internal Revenue Service.

 - The timing of your sale is critical